dhaval201279/dhaval-shah.com/content/services.md

 The goal is simple: make sure **technology decisions support the business instead of slowing it down later**.

-## Performance, Scalability & System Reliability
+## Performance Scalability & System Reliability
 ### What this looks like
 A focused review of the **non-functional foundations of your system** — the parts that determine how well your product behaves in the real world.

 When a product starts growing, success depends on more than just features.
 Systems need to handle higher traffic, stay available during failures, provide visibility into what’s happening internally, and recover quickly when things go wrong.

-These aspects — performance, scalability, reliability, monitoring, and observability — are often treated as after-thoughts early on.
+These aspects — performance, scalability, reliability and observability — are often treated as after-thoughts early on.
 But as the business grows, they quickly become critical.

 This work focuses on making sure the system behind the product is **fast, stable, and predictable under real usage**.
 ### When this is useful